barbking/Prime-Solo-Project-ChoreTracker-App/README.md

 Update post Prime:
 - August 7, 2017:
-I'm very excited to get back to the Mom App post graduation.
-While the app had full functionality and instructor feedback was, "You should be proud of this app, it's great work!", I wanted to improve and add some more features.
-Every day I am learning new things and want to implement those features in the Mom App to improve it.
-I've revamped the styling with additional Bootstrap UI formats and added a feature for my kids to earn additional rewards for reading books over the summer.
+ Revamped the styling with additional Bootstrap UI formats and added a feature for my kids to earn additional rewards for reading books over the summer.
 My son replied with a groan that he didn't want to have to read more books, which is exactly why I'm using a reward system to motivate him.
-After the book feature is complete, I will be deploying the Mom App for my kids and me to use.
-It's really going to be fun to see this app in action!
-- August 9, 2017:
- My next step is to implement Grunt and minimize code on a develop branch and then merge into master once I verify I did not break anything in the process.
-Ideally, I'd like to implement some testing but that may have to wait until next week.
-We touched on testing at Prime but I need to really dive into and educate myself more about the different techniques and best practices.
 - August 10, 2017:
 Grunt installed and scripts minimized, quick and easy process to do.
 - August 11, 2017: